Jimmie Allen accused of raping, sexually abusing former manager, lawsuit claims

 NASHVILLE, Tenn.
-(WKRN) — A former manager of Jimmie Allen has filed a lawsuit claiming the country music star raped and sexually abused her.
+(WKRN) — A former manager of country music star Jimmie Allen has filed a lawsuit claiming the musician raped and sexually abused her.

 The lawsuit, filed on May 11 in U.S. District Court, also includes Wide Open Music (WOM) and its founder Ash Bowers.